sidekiq/sidekiq/docs/capsule.md

 end
 ```

-Capsules can have their own customzied middleware chains but by default will inherit the global middleware configuration.
+Capsules can have their own customized middleware chains but by default will inherit the global middleware configuration.
 Each Capsule will have its own Redis connection pool sized to the configured concurrency.

 `Sidekiq::Launcher` is the top-level component which takes a `Sidekiq::Config` and launches the
 tree of runtime components for each capsule.
 Once passed to Launcher, the global Config and each Capsule should be considered frozen and immutable.